Arkham Stories (I.e. the Cthulhu-hack I use)

 • Preparation 7

-Investigators can create a number of friends, i.e. of people who are willing to help and get in danger for them, equal to their Influence stat.
+Investigators can create a number of friends, i.e., people who are willing to help and put themselves in danger for them, equal to their Friends-stat.

-When creating a friend first assign them a Name and a Background.
-Their Background provides their expertise, the avenue through which they can help the Investigators.
-Every friend stars with a rating of 4, asking them for favours reduces the rating.
-As a rule of thumb, to get stuff from friends one needs to reduce their rating by 1.
+When creating a friend, first assign them a Name and a sentence-long description, telling us who they are.
+The description provides their expertise and the avenue through which they can help the Investigators.
+Every friend stars with a rating of 4; asking them for favours reduces the rating.
+As a rule of thumb, to get stuff from friends, one needs to reduce their rating by 1.
+Furthermore, Friends function as the buffer the Investigators have before becoming unplayable.

 It's fine to create friends on the fly.